BigLep/filecoin-upload-action/FLOW.md

    └─> If not found: This is new content

-8. [Previous artifact found] Download previous artifact ├─> Downloads upload metadata from previous run
+8. [Previous artifact found] Download previous artifact ├─> Attempts to download upload metadata from previous run ├─> If download SUCCEEDS: Reuse metadata (no re-upload) └─> If download FAILS (expired/inaccessible): Fallback to fresh upload
-   ├─> Outputs: piece_cid, data_set_id, etc.
-   └─> Reuses without re-uploading

-9. [New content] Upload via filecoin-pin (step: run) ├─> Runs: node run.mjs (ACTION_PHASE=upload)
+9. [New content or artifact download failed] Upload via filecoin-pin (step: run) ├─> Runs: node run.mjs (ACTION_PHASE=upload)
    ├─> Uses: ./filecoin-build-context/*.car
    ├─> Root CID: from build-context